Demonstrate the highest levels of knowledge and skill and advance your career with an IBMS Advanced Specialist Diploma

 ASD in Non-Gynaecological Cytology key dates

 - Examination date - Thursday 21 and Friday 22 June 2018 (Venue - North of England Pathology and Screening Education Centre)

-Candidates will be required to submit an electronic version of the portfolio of experiential learning to the Head of Examinations at the Institute offices via email to: email@example.com
+Portfolio submission 2019 Candidates should submit an electronic version of the portfolio of experiential learning to the Head of Examinations at the Institute offices via email to: email@example.com

 It is recognised that this may not always be possible and therefore a hard copy version of the portfolio will also be acceptable.
 Candidates submitting a hard copy of their portfolio should send this to the Head of Examinations, IBMS, 12 Coldbath Square, London, EC1R 5HL.